SusanFair/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis:
-In this analysis activity we are using several sampling mothods to train train and deliverer the most effective model.
+In this analysis activity we are using several sampling mothods to train and deliverer the most effective model.
 This analysis will include:
 * Oversampling with RandomOverSampler & SMOTE algorithms,
 * Undersampling using the ClusterCentroids algorithm,
-* Combination of over- and undersampling with SMOTEENN algorithm, and
+* Combination of over and undersampling with SMOTEENN algorithm, and
-* Compare 2 machine learning models BalancedRandomForestClassifier and EasyEnsembleClassifier
+* 2 machine learning models BalancedRandomForestClassifier and EasyEnsembleClassifier

 The comparison of the 2 models used to reduce bias were then used to predict credit risk.